noamLeiv13/DataDevInterviewKit/README.md

 # Data Dev Interview Kit
 [![license](https://img.shields.io/github/license/pydantic/pydantic.svg)](https://github.com/pydantic/pydantic/blob/main/LICENSE)

-Guide for developers and data engineers with around 2-6 years of experience who are seeking new job opportunities and want to do so efficiently.
-It is designed for those who may lack experience with coding interviews or feel that they are not good at them (you aren't bad, you just haven't practiced the right things!).
+Guide for backend developers and data engineers with around 2-6 years of experience who are seeking new job opportunities and want to do so efficiently.
+It is designed for those who may lack experience with coding interviews or feel that they are not good at them.

 ## How to start?